← Previous → Next Contents

 Note that only xtide (not xttpd or tide) reads Xdefaults.

-Canonically, all command line settings take the form –xx value, with a space between the switch and the supplied value.
+Canonically, all command line settings take the form -xx value, with a space between the switch and the supplied value.
 The yes-or-no settings get a value of "y" or "n".
-However, starting with version 2.6, XTide understands the following syntactic shortcuts:
+However, XTide understands the following syntactic shortcuts:

 Some shorthand forms are ambiguous.
 For example, –lw5 could mean "set the line width to 5" (–lw 5) or it could mean "load the location named w5" (–l w5).
 If this happens, you will get an error and will need to spell out what you meant.